-Resilient children recognize the boundaries of their control and focus their energy on these areas of control, acting proactively.
+Resilient children recognize the boundaries of their control and focus their energy on

-Resilient children are comfortable and appreciate that others truly care about them and can be of support and help.
+these areas of control, acting proactively.

+Resilient children develop competence in

+effective problem solving and decision making.
+They are flexible in reaching goals -

+through multiple means.

+-

+Resilient children possess and develop self-

+control and self-discipline.

-Resilient children believe they can contribute to and make a positive difference in the world.
+Resilient children believe they can contribute to and make a positive

+difference in the world.

+•

+Resilient children possess islands of

+competence or strengths that define their

+identity.

 Resilient children can deal effectively with mistakes and failure.

+illistakės aliu lailulė.